flags

 SHADOW

-The opposite of NOSHADOW: If this flag is set, only level geometry and shadow-throwing entities are rendered.
-If both flags are set (SHADOW | NOSHADOW), level geometry and shadow-throwing entities are rendered, but their shadows are suppressed.
+The opposite of NOSHADOW: Only level geometry and shadow-throwing entities are rendered.
+If both flags are set (SHADOW | NOSHADOW), level geometry and shadow-throwing entities are rendered, but shadows are not generated.
 Useful for rendering depth maps for shadow mapping purposes.
-A7.07C LC
+LC

 NOPARTICLE